A link to reset your password has been sent to your email

 Today, you’ll be able to immerse yourself in a private dining experience at a Cesarina’s home, enjoy exclusive show cooking and taste authentic Bari recipes treasured in family cookbooks passed down by real Italian Mammas.

 After lunch, you will have a short rest and then head into Bari for a guided tour of the city before heading to dinner.

 Today, you will visit the world-famous Alberobello, a small town and comune of the Metropolitan City of Bari, Apulia.
 In Italian, Alberobello means literally “beautiful tree”.
 It has 10 735 inhabitants and is famous for its unique trullo buildings.
-These trulli of Alberobello have been designated as a UNESCO World Heritage site since 1996.
+This trulli of Alberobello has been designated as a UNESCO World Heritage site since 1996.

 After breakfast, you will head off to Martina Franca and Ostuni.
 Martina Franca is the capital of the Valle D’Itria.
 You will spend the day sampling street food, wine tasting, and a guided tour.

 In the afternoon, you will leave for Ostuni, a beautiful old whitewashed town.
 That evening, dinner will be at Osteria del Munacello.

 After breakfast, your guide will provide a transfer back to the airport.

 During this holiday, you will have visits to the Agnone Bell Foundry, Termoli, Tremiti Islands (relaxing day trip), Bari, a Polignano a Mare boat trip, Alberobello, Monopoli, Martina Franca, and Ostuni.